AidanNEichman/ML_Proj/algebra2_sequences_and_series.markdown

 # Conclusion

 That's it for our lesson on geometric sequences!
 We learned that a geometric sequence is a list of numbers where each term is found by multiplying the previous term by a constant number, called the common ratio.
 We also learned how to find the n-th term of a geometric sequence, as well as how to find the sum of a finite and infinite geometric sequence.
 Keep practicing with example problems, and don't be afraid to use the formulas we learned to check your work.
 Good luck!
-[32mCompleted 1.
-There are 0 tasks remaining.[0m
-[33mUsed 1500 tokens to generate all such presentations ($0.003).
-[0m

-Total time taken: 1.507 minute(s)